prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 4 	Myla 	26.0 	False
 ```

-Note we used so far teh **pd.read_csv** method.
+Note we used so far the pandas **read_csv** method.
 We will use it again to read from the remote URL.

 _Example:_